Tobacco-free college campuses: Cessation programs vs. restricted availability

-There are two primary devices utilized to reduce tobacco use on college campuses.
-One is to remove the option to smoke, and the other is to educate, inform and introduce cessation programs influencing users to quit.
+Cessation programs that educate, inform, and influence users to quit smoking are often posited as alternative to tobacco bans.
 A 2005 study found that restriction of tobacco distribution and restriction of smoking within 20 feet of entrances were not as effective as smoking cessation programs in decreasing college students' smoking.
 When prevention-oriented education was present on college campuses, students were 23% less likely to smoke compared to their peers who were not exposed to this kind of education.
-This can be further substantiated by a more recent study which took place from September 2013 to May 2014.
-The study was conducted in which 1309 students at eight California Universities were surveyed periodically to assimilate the correlation of stricter tobacco policies compared to exposure of college students to secondhand cigarette smoke.
-The surveys statistics indicated as policy strictness increased, exposure to secondhand smoke decreased.
-After 30 days, student surveys showed smoking exposure drop from 81% to 38% as anti-tobacco policies strengthened.
-Percentages for entirely tobacco-free campuses ran as low as 3% after 6 months.
+On the other hand, a 2015 study found a negative correlation between policy strictness increased and exposure to secondhand smoke, suggesting harsher policies such as tobacco bans may be more effective.